 8.2 Inclusionary Zoning

-§ 300-14.16 Inclusionary Zoning Bylaw.

 [Added 4-24-2017 ATM by Art.
 46]

 Purpose and intent.
 The purpose of this Bylaw is to encourage development of new housing that is affordable to low- and moderate-income households.
 At minimum, affordable housing produced through this regulation should be in compliance with the requirements set forth in MGL c.
 40B, §§ 20 through 24 (as the same may be amended from time to time), and other affordable housing programs developed by state, county and local governments.
 It is intended that the affordable housing units that result from this Bylaw/ordinance be considered as local action units, in compliance with the requirements for the same as specified by the Department of Housing and Community Development (DHCD) or successor state agency or regulations.